hyron-group/reference/api-reference/ModuleManager.md

 > ## **enableServices** ( servicePaths ) : void

 Used to register routers for this instance.
 Service is a Object contain set of function that serve for a specific business purpose.
-To distinguish whether a package is a hyron service or not based on the requestConfig method.
+To distinguish whether a package is a Hyron service or not based on the requestConfig method.
 To know how to develop a service.
 Please visit topic : [how to build a service ?](./service-development/README.md)

 #### **params**